santoshsmalagi/Developer-Essentials/gcc-the-Essentials.md

 ./<executable>
 ```

+## Difference in behaviour - cc vs g++
+When you compile C++ programs, you should invoke GCC as g++ instead.

+C++ source files conventionally use one of the suffixes ‘.C’, ‘.cc’, ‘.cpp’, ‘.CPP’, ‘.c++’,
+‘.cp’, or ‘.cxx’; C++ header files often use ‘.hh’, ‘.hpp’, ‘.H’, or (for shared template code)
+‘.tcc’; and preprocessed C++ files use the suffix ‘.ii’.
+GCC recognizes files with these
+names and compiles them as C++ programs even if you call the compiler the same way as
+for compiling C programs (usually with the name gcc).

+However, the use of gcc does not add the C++ library. g++ is a program that calls GCC
+and automatically specifies linking against the C++ library.
+It treats ‘.c’, ‘.h’ and ‘.i’ files
+as C++ source files instead of C source files unless ‘-x’ is used.
+This program is also useful
+when precompiling a C header file with a ‘.h’ extension for use in C++ compilations.
+On
+many systems, g++ is also installed with the name c++.

 ## A Summary of GCC Command Options

 Most of the command-line options that you can use with GCC are useful for C programs; when an option is only useful with another language (usually C++), the explanation says